teamarnab/All-Classification-Models/Logistic-Regression/readme.md

-# Air Quality Prediction Using KNN Classifier
+# Air Quality Prediction Using Logistic Regression

 ## Overview
 This repository contains a project where a **Logistic Regression** was implemented to predict air quality using a dataset.
 The performance of the model was assessed using metrics such as **Accuracy Score** and the **Confusion Matrix**.